Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 Over/Under Insights

-- Memphis and its opponents have gone over the current 52-point total in all five games this season.
+- Memphis and its opponents have gone over 52.5 points in all five games this season.

-- Navy has combined with its opponents to score more than 52 points in three of five games this season.
+- Navy and its opponents have combined to score more than 52.5 points in three of five games this season.

-- The combined points per game average of the two teams, 53.6, is 1.6 points more than Thursday's over/under.

-- The 64.9 points per game these two squads have allowed their opponents to score this season are 12.9 more than the 52 total in this contest.
+- Thursday's over/under is 1.1 points lower than the two team's combined 53.6 points per game average.

+- This contest's over/under is 12.4 points under the 64.9 these two squads combine to give up per game in 2021.

-- The 52 total in this game is 3.8 points above the 48.2 average total in Midshipmen games this season.
+- The 48.2 PPG average total in Midshipmen games this season is 4.3 points fewer than this game's over/under.

 Memphis Stats and Trends

+- Thus far this year Memphis has one win against the spread.

-- The Tigers have yet to cover the spread this season when favored by 8 points or more.
+- The Tigers have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- Memphis' games this year have gone over the point total three times in five opportunities (60%).
+- Memphis' games this year have gone over the total in three out of five opportunities (60%).

-- Memphis is 0-1 against the spread and 2-0 overall this season when the team notches more than 32.2 points.
+- Memphis is 0-1 against the spread and 2-0 overall in games when it records more than 32.2 points.

-- This year, the Tigers have turned the ball over 10 times, three more than the Midshipmen's takeaways (7).
+- The Tigers have turned the ball over 10 times this season, three more turnovers than the Midshipmen have forced (7).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.